CosmWasm/cosmwasm/README.md

   Please submit your contract or interface via PR.
 - [rust-optimizer](https://github.com/cosmwasm/rust-optimizer) - A docker image
   and scripts to take your Rust code and produce the smallest possible Wasm output, deterministically.
-This is designed both for preparing contracts for deployment as well as validating that a given deployed contract is based on some given source code, allowing a
+This is designed for preparing contracts for deployment as well as validating that a given deployed contract is based on some given source code, allowing a
   [similar contract verification algorithm](https://medium.com/coinmonks/how-to-verify-and-publish-on-etherscan-52cf25312945)